 Electrical Failures

 Electrical failures can result in equipment malfunction, overheating, or even fires.
 For instance, a short circuit in a machine can cause it to shut down unexpectedly or ignite flammable materials nearby.
-Regular inspection and maintenance of electrical systems are crucial to mitigate these risks.
+To ensure regular inspection and maintenance of electrical systems to mitigate these risks, many businesses rely on a 24 hour electrician on the North Shore to provide prompt electrical services

 Chemical Hazards